pudly/schmopera-hugo/content/articles/essay-tuning-in-to-looking-after-yourself.md

 * Massage and other therapies for the body are not just a luxury.
 * Spirituality - whether that's a religious faith or simply feeling part of something greater than oneself - offers connection, to others and to the world around us, and a sense of meaning.

 And there you have it.
 Just a few of the many ways available to explore to improve your wellbeing as an artist.
-We'll be digging a bit deeper into some of these ideas in the next issue; in the meantime I hope you've found something useful in the above!
+Let me know how you get on.